Ultimate Spider-Man

 Ultimate Spider-Man first saw print in 2000 under veteran Spider-Man artist Mark Bagley and writer Brian Michael Bendis, who expanded the original 11-page origin story into a 180-page, seven-issue story arc.
 This duo continued to collaborate until issue #111, when Mark Bagley left the book and was replaced by Stuart Immonen.

 The series was an unexpected commercial success, selling roughly 20 million copies worldwide and received critical acclaim from readers and critics, with specific praise to Bendis’s writing, Bagley's and Immonen's artwork, and the updated re-imagining of the classic Spider-Man mythos.
 Bendis and Bagley's run on Ultimate Spider-Man set the record for the longest continual run on a Marvel Comics series by two people, an honor previously held by Stan Lee and Jack Kirby on Fantastic Four.
 After issue #133, the series was relaunched, still written by Bendis with art by David Lafuente, though this relaunch was short-lived.
 It resumed the Ultimate Spider-Man title with issue #3 and continued with the original numbering with the 16th issue (#150) before the series was again cancelled with #160.
 It relaunched as Ultimate Comics: Spider-Man with artist Sara Pichelli in 2011, centering on the character Miles Morales.
 The direct edition of Ultimate Spider-Man #1 is a highly sought after comic book and considered to be one of the most valuable comic books of the Modern Age.
-The Ultimate Spider-Man branding would later be re-used in 2024 for a new unrelated comic book series set on Earth-6160, written by Jonathan Hickman and drawn by Marco Checchetto.
+The Ultimate Spider-Man branding would later be re-used in 2024 for a new comic book series set on Earth-6160, written by Jonathan Hickman and drawn by Marco Checchetto.